Cisco IOS and NX-OS Software Release Families

 Figure 3.
 Cisco IOS S Software Family Numbering

-In the Cisco Catalyst 6500 series, an individual release can be either extended maintenance or standard maintenance and there is additional terminology specific to Cisco IOS Software 12.2SX Major Release.
-Please see Cisco IOS Software Release 12.2SX on the Cisco Catalyst 6500 Series
+In the Cisco Catalyst 6500 Series, an individual release can be either extended maintenance or standard maintenance and there is additional terminology specific to Cisco IOS Software 12.2SX Major Release.
+For more information, see the Cisco IOS Software Release 12.2SX and 12.2SY on the Cisco Catalyst 6500 Series Product Bulletin.

 Cisco integrates fixes to high severity issues in an individual release via rebuilds to reduce the possible impact on customers that have already deployed and certified an individual release.
 A rebuild typically includes fixes to a limited number of caveats and is indicated by a lowercase letter inside the parenthesis of mainline trains or by a final number in other trains.
 For example, Cisco IOS Software Release 12.4(21) received a few caveat fixes and the resulting rebuild was named 12.4(21a).
 In a similar way, 12.4(15)T8 is the eight rebuild of 12.4(15)T.

 Rebuilds of other trains, like those in the SX train also include a final ascending number to indicate a rebuild.
 For example, Cisco IOS Software Release 12.2(33)SXH2 is the second rebuild of the 12.2(33)SXH individual release.